-You can use the off premises setting to store data in a public cloud and achieve lower costs than for a private cloud, for example by eliminating maintenance.
-However, these benefits must be balanced against possible performance issues due to connection speeds and reduced control over your data.
+You can use the off premises type of cloud-container storage pool to store data in a public cloud.
+The advantage of using a public cloud is that you can achieve lower costs than for a private cloud, for example by eliminating maintenance.
+However, you must balance this benefit against possible performance issues due to connection speeds and reduced control over your data.